Negative Training for Neural Dialogue Response Generation: The Negative Training Framework

 The generic response problem \cite{diversityjiwei16} for end-to-end dialogue response generation refers to the typical behavior of a MLE trained model, whereby the generated responses are mostly safe, boring or uninformative (such as ``\texttt{i don't know}" or ``\texttt{good idea}").
 However, it is difficult to invent an automatic criterion to determine whether a response is generic or not.

 In this work, we focus on the frequent response problem, as a sub-problem of the generic response problem.
 It refers to the behavior that a trained model generates exactly the same (usually boring) response, with a high frequency.
-A well-behaved generator should, obviously, generate more diverse responses.

-In our experiments, we propose to use a metric called \textit{max-ratio} to measure how severe the frequent response problem is.
+We propose to use a metric called \textit{max-ratio} to measure how severe the frequent response problem is.
 Given a test set and a decoding method, the model will generate a set of responses, and \textit{max-ratio} is defined to be the ratio of the most frequent response.
 In our experiments, the baseline models have a \textit{max-ratio} of around $0.3$ for response like ``\texttt{I don't know}" across different data-sets, showing the severity of the frequent response problem.

 During negative training for frequent response, first a threshold ratio $r_{\text{thres}}$ is selected (such as 0.01), and responses with frequency ratio larger than $r_{\text{thres}}$ will be discouraged.
 For each iteration, the model's response to each training data input sentence is monitored and responses with frequency larger than $r_{\text{thres}}$ will be used as negative examples.
 The frequency statistics are calculated using the current and the last 200 mini-batches.
 The procedure is formulated in Algorithm \ref{alg:negtrain_freq}.
 Note that positive training is also needed here for the model to retain its original performance.